PavelBlend/blender-xray/tests/README.md

 To run tests from this directory the following components are required:
 - [Blender](http://www.blender.org/) - see the wiki for a list of [supported versions](https://github.com/PavelBlend/blender-xray/wiki#supported-blender-versions).
 - [Coverage](https://pypi.python.org/pypi/coverage) - required for gathering a statistics which lines of code are covered with tests.
-This package should be installed within bender embedded python rather than a system-wide one.
+This package should be installed within blender embedded python rather than a system-wide one.
 To do this, you could download the package archive and extract the `coverage` folder (which contains the `__init__.py` file) from the archive into the blender embedded python directory (`bender-installation-directory`/`blender-version`/python/lib/`python-version`).

 ## Running the Tests